amy-mac/jesse-blog/_posts/2016-11-10-i-am-racist.markdown

 Of course, this shouldn’t come as a surprise.
 I’ve had to defend the Black Lives Matter movement to a bewildering array of fellow white people, most of whom are self-described Liberals.
 And it’s to those people that I’d most like to speak.
 First, let’s define Racism, from a smarter man than I:

-"Racism is not merely a simplistic hatred.
-It is, more often, broad sympathy toward some and broader skepticism toward others..." -Ta-Nehisi Coates
+<blockquote>"Racism is not merely a simplistic hatred.
+It is, more often, broad sympathy toward some and broader skepticism toward others..." <cite>-Ta-Nehisi Coates</cite></blockquote>

 One of the significant problems that I have in talking to fellow white people about racism is how they often think that racism necessarily denote concrete actions or conscious ideologies.
 This blog post is directed largely at them.
 They think to say that you’re a racist is to be a jerk to your black co-worker, or to make horrible jokes about Latinos, or to deface a Mosque.